-PIPEDA only applies to organizations that conduct commercial activities or to personal information about an employee of, or an applicant for employment with, an organization that collects, uses, or discloses the personal information in connection with the operation of a federal work, undertaking, or business.
-The person, public authority, agency or other body which processes personal data on behalf of the controller.'

-term federal work, undertaking, or business is defined in PIPEDA and generally pertains to matters that are within the legislative authority of the federal government, such as shipping, railways, banks, telecommunications, and air transportation, among other activities.
+PIPEDA only applies to organisations that conduct commercial activities or to personal information about an employee of, or an applicant for employment with, an organization that collects, uses, or discloses the personal information in connection with the operation of a federal work, undertaking, or business.
+The term federal work, undertaking, or business is defined in PIPEDA and generally pertains to matters that are within the legislative authority of the federal government, such as shipping, railways, banks, telecommunications, and air transportation, among other activities.
 Whether an organization conducts commercial activities is not always immediately clear.
 For example, not-for-profit status does not automatically exclude an organization from the application of PIPEDA.
 Not-for-profit organizations that engage in commercial activities, such as selling, bartering, or leasing membership lists, are subject to PIPEDA.

 The GDPR provides that it 'should apply to natural persons, whatever their nationality or place of residence, in relation to the processing of their personal data.'

 PIPEDA does not explicitly refer to the nationality or place of residence of individuals.
-Instead, PIPEDA broadly states that personal information which is collected, used, or disclosed by organizations during the course of commercial activities will be subject to PIPEDA.
+Instead, PIPEDA broadly states that personal information which is collected, used, or disclosed by organisations during the course of commercial activities will be subject to PIPEDA.